 (This tutorial is written as if you’re trying to find a screen recorder for your Chromebook.
 If you’re on another device, it doesn’t matter.
 These screen capture apps work on any device running Chrome OS.)

 How to record your Chromebook’s screen

 In this tutorial, we’ll use the app called Screencastify.
 It’s pretty much the most popular screen recorder for Chrome OS on the store and works wonders compared to other similar apps, although they’re not all bad.

-Screencastify had the best quality out of all the apps I’ve tried thus far, so it’s the one I’d recommend if you want to capture your screen without messing around with options, lag, or terribly quality recordings.
-You can also use on-screen tools, such as markers and color adjustments.
-The free version has a plentiful assortment of features that should be fine for most users looking to record a screen session on their laptop.
+It had the best quality out of all the apps I’ve tried thus far, so it’s the one I’d recommend if you want to capture your display without messing around with outputs, lag, or terribly quality recordings.
+You can also use many built-in tools, such as markers and color adjustments.
+The free version has a plentiful assortment of features that should be fine for most users looking to record a session on their laptop.

 However, if you don’t mind these limitations, then you’re good to go.
 If you need some of these features, consider purchasing the app, or hunting down another one.
 Most apps don’t offer these features anyway.
-It’s unlikely there’s one that does everything in good quality, and is free.
-(If you happen find one, let me know in the comments.)
+It’s unlikely there’s one that does everything in good quality and is free to use.
+(If you happen to find one, let me know in the comments.)

 Regardless, you can get by using the free version without having to pay for it, as it works for most intents and purposes.
 Not to mention it integrates and works perfectly with Chromebooks.
 So no issues there.

-So, without further delay, here’s how to capture record your Chromebook’s screen with ease and in a pinch.
+So, without further delay, here’s how to record and capture your Chromebook’s screen with ease and in a pinch.

 Step 1: Get Screencastify

 First, we’ll download Screencastify from the Chrome web store.
 Click on the “apps” button in the top left of your bookmarks toolbar in your Chrome web browser, and search for it in the store.
 Or you can simply click here to download and install it to Chrome.